-Since the mid-fifties Elio Revé has been the founder member of two of Cuba's greatest bands, who were later known as Ritmo Oriental and Los Van Van.
-Over the last five years, the most recently-formed Orquesta Revé has created a unique style - more traditional and percussion orientated than other salsa bands.
-No drum kit is used but instead the bata drums of Santeria ceremonies, along with the usual Cuban percussion of claves, bongos, maracas, bell and congas.
-Revé is the brilliant timbales drum player, while keyboards, trombones, violin and tres provides the harmonic base.
+With Orquesta Revé, he created a unique style - more traditional and percussion-oriented than most salsa bands.
+No drum kit was used but instead the deep bata drums of Santeria ceremonies, along with the usual Cuban percussion of claves, bongos, maracas, bell, and congas.
+Revé was the brilliant timbales drum player, while keyboards, trombones, violin and tres provided the harmonic base.

-One of the most distinctive features of Revé's band is their high-pitched, nasal style known as the 'voz de vieja' - the 'old woman's voice'.
-Revé spent three years looking for just the right singers to re-create this style of the old 'soneros'.
-Their skill is to improvise on lyrics to suit the occasion, whipping up the audience as they sing to the crowd.
+One of the most distinctive features of Revé's band was their high-pitched, nasal style known as the 'voz de vieja' - the 'old woman's voice.'
+Revé spent three years looking for just the right singers to re-create this style of the old 'soneros.' whose skill was to improvise lyrics to suit the occasion, whipping up the audience as they sing.

-Over the years the rise in Revé's popularity has been, quite literally, explosive - his records hitting the top of the Cuban charts and earning him two gold discs.
-Massive audiences travel for miles to see him play and dance to his music.
-The sound of Revé can be heard pouring out onto the streets of Cuba, blasting from the clubs, bars and taxis.
-His well-earned title is "La Explosion del Momento'.
+Over the years the rise in Revé's popularity was explosive, with his records hitting the top of the Cuban charts and earning him two gold discs.
+Massive audiences travelled for miles to see him play and dance to his music.
+The sound of Revé can still be heard pouring out onto the streets of Cuba, blasting from the clubs, bars and taxis.
+His well-earned title: "La Explosion del Momento.'